d6lts/views_send/README.txt

 USAGE

- 1. Create a view and add at least one column containing E-mail addresses.
+ 1. Create a view and add at least one column containing e-mail addresses.
  2. [Optional] Expose Views filters to let the user easily build list of recipients using UI.
  3. Create a "Page" display and set the Style to "Bulk Operations".